 Keeping things safe in the laboratory

-We are implementing a new “do not disturb” policy for embryos during the time they are cultured in our incubators.
+We have implemented a new “do not disturb” policy for embryos during the time they are cultured in our incubators.
 Now, if your embryos are in standard culture, rather than CAREmaps (time lapse), we will minimise the number of times we disturb them to assess them.
 There is some evidence that it may be better for your embryos if they are not taken out of the controlled incubation environment every day and we will be happy to explain this further to you.

 Social Distancing and PPE

 We will do our best to maintain social distancing wherever we can.
 There will be times during your treatment though when you will have to be in close or direct physical contact with members of our team.
-To protect you and our staff during these interactions we will be implementing a number of social distancing measures as well as the use of PPE where appropriate.
+To protect you and our staff during these interactions, we will be implementing a number of social distancing measures as well as the use of PPE where appropriate.

 Before you come for your appointment at CARE, we will ask you these screening questions: